Robert Holmes à Court: Business career

 Holmes à Court entered the corporate stage by accident in 1970, when his law firm was asked to act as administrative receiver of a small publicly listed company, Western Australian Worsted & Woollen Mills (later Albany Woollen Mills, also known as AWM or WA Wool).
 The company was the single largest employer in the regional city of Albany.
-In what he later described as his most challenging "takeover", probably because it was his first, he found a way to invest $500,000 in the ailing business, on the proviso that the state Minister for Industry, Sir Charles Court, would persuade the Government of Western Australia to forgive the $500,000 in loans they had made.
+In what he later described as his most challenging "takeover" — probably because it was his first —, he found a way to invest $500,000 in the ailing business, on the proviso that the Minister for Industry, Charles Court, would persuade the Government of Western Australia to forgive the $500,000 in loans they had made.

 The source of funds for his initial investment in WA Wool were never made clear, since the $75,000 deposit for the purchase price of WA Wool shares came from a bank account that he shared with the partners in his law firm at the time, and his partners asked for these funds to be repaid.
 Nevertheless, since Holmes à Court had no other apparent source of income at the time, a possibility is that his mother Ethnee financed his first foray into business, since she had stood to inherit from her mother Florence, who in turn had stood to inherit from her second husband H.R.
 Cumming, a wealthy Rhodesian landowner, businessman and colleague of Cecil Rhodes.
 Cumming had helped raise Ethnee during her childhood on his estate outside Gweru.
 As an adult and while living in Rhodesia and South Africa, Ethnee had also established and sold both a riding school and a game lodge in Chobe, and eventually sold several properties that she owned as investments giving the funds to Robert to manage on her migration to Australia in 1967.

 After acquiring WA Wool, Holmes à Court made it more competitive by reducing production costs, mainly by installing the latest wool milling and weaving machinery.
 This was acquired on favourable terms from a leading Belgian equipment manufacturer, which was keen to enter the Australian market at that time.
-He now controlled a company listed on the Australian Stock Exchange, and from there he began to gain control of a string of small businesses, including Westate Electrical Industries.
+He now controlled a company listed on the Australian Securities Exchange, and from there he began to gain control of a string of small businesses, including Westate Electrical Industries.